AndrewSelviaSJSU/cmpe255-spring21/lab3/output.md

 ## Solution 6

 This time, I tried removing outliers where `glucose` == 0, but it also made the model perform worse.

+## Solution 7

+I tried to bucketize the pregnant feature into *few* and *many* divided by 3 births.
+Then, I one-hot encoded the feature.
+The accuracy went down, but perhaps with more attempts, I could make a bigger dent.
+Not enough time now, though.